cyrilmhansen/mir-sys/doc/99_glossary.rst

     The fundamental unit of content within a module.
 Items can be functions, global variables (data/bss), prototypes, or symbol declarations (import/export).
     *See:* :doc:`16_mir_architecture`, :doc:`19_mir_implementation` (Section 20).

+Builtin
+    A predefined function or prototype provided by the MIR environment to handle essential operations (like memory moves) or to bridge the gap to native host functions.
+    *See:* :doc:`19_mir_implementation` (Section 60 & 61).

 Data Types & Memory
 -------------------